ryssbowh/craft-activity/README.md

 You can start/stop the recording of any recorder with `Activity::getRecorder('my-recorder')->stopRecording()` at any point.
 You can also empty a recorder log queue (which will only be saved at the end of the request) : `Activity::getRecorder('my-recorder')->emptyQueue()`

+You'll find a list of recorders defined by the system in the class `Ryssbowh\Activity\events\RegisterRecordersEvent`.

 ### Log types

 Define a new log type :